 Our pro forma net tangible book value as of June 30, 2017 was \$24.0 million, or \$0.62 per share of our common stock.
-Pro forma net tangible book value and pro forma net tangible book value per share each give effect to (i) the issuance and sale of 7,792,035 shares of series E convertible preferred stock in August 2017, which resulted in net proceeds of \$19.7 million, (ii) the borrowing of \$20.0 million under our term loan facility with Silicon Valley Bank in October 2017, (iii) the issuance and sale of a promissory note in an original principal amount of \$7.0 million to an affiliate of one of our stockholders in October 2017, (iv) the issuance of warrants to purchase 93,764 shares of common stock in connection with the \$7.0 million promissory note and the issuance of 93,764 shares of common stock that we expect to issue prior to the closing of this offering upon the exercise of such warrants for an aggregate exercise price of \$514,200, and (v) the automatic conversion of all outstanding shares of our preferred stock, including the shares of series E convertible preferred stock, into 30,070,034 shares of our common stock upon the closing of this offering.
+Pro forma net tangible book value and pro forma net tangible book value per share each give effect to (i) the issuance and sale of 7,792,035 shares of series E convertible preferred stock in August 2017, which resulted in net proceeds of \$19.7 million, (ii) the borrowing of \$20.0 million under our term loan facility with Silicon Valley Bank in October 2017, (iii) the issuance and sale of a promissory note in an original principal amount of \$7.0 million to an affiliate of one of our stockholders in October 2017, (iv) the issuance of warrants to purchase 93,764 shares of common stock in connection with the \$7.0 million promissory note and the issuance of 93,764 shares of common stock that were issued upon the exercise of such warrants in October 2017 for an aggregate exercise price of \$514,200, and (v) the automatic conversion of all outstanding shares of our preferred stock, including the shares of series E convertible preferred stock, into 30,070,034 shares of our common stock upon the closing of this offering.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by 38,592,164 shares of our common stock outstanding as of June 30, 2017, after giving effect to the pro forma adjustments described in the preceding sentence.

-After giving further effect to our issuance and sale of 10,714,000 shares of our common stock in this offering at an assumed initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2017 would have been \$161.2 million, or \$3.27 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.65 to existing stockholders and immediate dilution of \$10.73 in pro forma as adjusted net tangible book value per share to new investors purchasing shares of our common stock in this offering.
+After giving further effect to our issuance and sale of 10,714,000 shares of our common stock in this offering at the initial public offering price of \$14.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2017 would have been \$161.2 million, or \$3.27 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.65 to existing stockholders and immediate dilution of \$10.73 in pro forma as adjusted net tangible book value per share of our common stock in this offering.
 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.